 Rome is located in central Italy, some 24 km from the sea on a flatland interrupted by several hills.
 Two rivers cross the city; the Tiber divides the city center on the east from the Vatican on the west, while the Aniene flows into the Tiber north of the center.
 The metropolitan area of Rome owes its immense size (1,285 km) to the low density of its disperse peripheral neighborhoods, built quite differently from the compact dense city center.
 Since many antique historical sites of great importance are located inside the center, urban planners cannot conceive any kind of infrastructure improvement.
 The urban grid is chaotic, streets are curvy and narrow and traffic jams are, logically, a common thing.

 For those who like history Rome is the perfect place to explore.
 The City is crowded with architectural heritage from ancient monuments to renaissance and baroque temples.
 One of the main highlights of the city’s antique treasures is the grand Colosseum, the world’s largest roman amphitheater, which offers an insight of how ancient gladiator’s arenas used to look like.
+It’s a must on every Italian bucket list!
 Next to it a large archeological site of Trajan’s Market and Circus Maximus displays numerous roman ruins.
 West of the Colosseum in the area known as Old Rome beautiful renaissance buildings surround charming squares like Piazza Navona and Campo di Fiori.
 Also worth a visit in this neighborhood is a well preserved Pantheon dating from the second century AD.
 Within walking distance several outstanding squares and monuments are not to be missed: the Piazza della Repubblica, the Fontana di Trevi and the Spanish Steps.
 Across the Tiber lies the Vatican, an independent country, and the seat of the Catholic Church, home to an outstanding art collection and of course the Grand Basilica of Saint Peter, one of the largest churches in the world.